gordonjcp/miragetools/asm09/README.md

     $ superformat /dev/fd0 tracksize=11b mss ss ssize=1024 dd --zero-based

 Although this lays down a low-level format, the sectors are invalid until they have been written to.
-So, let's use writeos to put an OS on the disk:
+So, let's use miragetool to put an OS on the disk:

-    $ ./writeos forth.s19
+    $ miragetool --put-os forth.s19

-Note that writeos only writes the first two tracks and not the "sector 5" blocks further up the disk.
-This does give us 11kB to play with, which ought to be enough for anyone.
+Note that miragetool will treat files ending in ".s19" as Motorola S-Record files, but otherwise deals with raw binary images.

 TODO list
 --------

-* waf-ify asm09 and writeos
+* waf-ify asm09
 * bugfixes for asm09